Sul4v/EventHub/README.md

   - Main user page after login
   - Shows a feed of all upcoming events with options to view details or join.
   - Sub-pages from Dashboard
-    + Create Event (/events/create)
-      - Form for users to create a new event

     + Event Details (/events/:id)
       - Page displaying specific event details
       - Option to join the event if not already joined

+* Post Event (/post-event)
+  - Form for users to post a new event

 * Profile (/profile)
-  - Shows the user's joined events and a history of past events
+  - Shows the user's joined events and created events

 ### Site Map Flow Example

-  * Home (/)
-      ↓ Links to Sign Up or Login
   * Sign Up (/signup)
-      ↓ After sign-up, redirects to Dashboard
+      ↓ After sign-up, redirects to Home Page
   * Login (/login)
-      ↓ After login, redirects to Dashboard
+      ↓ After login, redirects to Home Page
+  * Home (/)
+      ↓ Links to Events, Post Event, or Profile pages
   * Events (/events)
       ↓ Access all events
       ↓ Links to Create Event and Event Details pages
   * Event Details (/events/:id)
-      ↓ Join event option (redirects back to Events page or Profile after joining)
+      - Join event option
   * Profile (/profile)
-      ↓ Shows joined events and links to settings if needed
+      ↓ Shows joined events and created events

 ## User Stories or Use Cases